 4) Year End Overnight Camp Out (June) – At the end of the school year, around the time of the Summer Solstice, the Explorers and their families will come together for an overnight camping adventure to celebrate the accomplishments and growth of the past year.
 The boys and girls will share with their community about what they have learned, as well as undergo age-appropriate challenges to help develop greater patience and confidence in service to their families.
 There will be a ceremonial closing to our year on our last morning together.

 Program Cost and Details

-Starting in 2020, Nature’s Mystery will be offering this journey through community supported mentorship.
+Now accepting applications for Fall 2020 Nature’s Mystery will be offering this journey through community supported mentorship.
 We feel inspired to structure an alternative economic model funded by the contributions of our community to make mentorship, nature connection and rites of passage more accessible for youth/families.
 Applicants will be selected to participate and receive the financial support of their community by three criterion – application, interview, and commitment.

 If you would like to donate towards the cost of future participants, please visit our donor page.